jayesh15111988/LogoPicker/LogoPicker-framework/README.md

 # ``LogoPicker framework``

 ## Overview
-`LogoPicker_framework` is a delightful iOS image picker framework that allows its users to pick logos from available image sources
+`LogoPicker_framework` is a delightful iOS image picker framework that allows its users to pick logos from available image sources or stylize their initials

 ## Users
-This framework will be used by all the clients who need help picking the profile/logo image in the app.
+This framework will be used by all the clients who need help picking the profile/logo image or stylize the section initials in the app.
 All they need to do is to initialize the instance of `LogoPickerViewController` passing all the required options in the initializer and setting up a delegate to receive callbacks for completion/cancellation operations

+## Running the app
+To run the app, open `LogoPicker.xcworkspace` in the Xcode, select target `LogoPicker-iOS`, choose appropriate destination and hit run or press `cmd + R` to run the demo project.

 ## Architecture

+## Source code
+The source code for `LogoPicker` framework is situated under `LogoPicker-framework` target in `LogoPicker.xcworkspace` workspace.
+The workspace also has another target named `Styles-framework` that provides styles used by the app and the framework.

 ### Architecture Pattern
 I am using a simple view view-model-based architecture to build this framework.
 The view is responsible for displaying UI elements and providing a way to interact with them.
 The accompanying view model is responsible for applying data transformation and passing them to the view.
-Currently, it has no business logic, but can be added in the future as required.
+Currently, it has some business logic related to current functionality and can be extended in the future as required.

 ### Entry point
-Framework uses the public view controller named `LogoPickerViewController` that allows users to view recent image selection, preview selection and choose images from available sources.
-Once selection is made, user can preview them on the same screen and finalize selection by tapping `Done` button.
-Users of this framework are expected to set delegate for `LogoPickerViewController` to receive callbacks once the selection is made or controller is dimissed
+Framework uses the public view controller named `LogoPickerViewController` that allows users to view recent image selection, preview selection, choose images from available source and stylize initials.
+Once the selection is made, user can preview them on the same screen and finalize selection by tapping `Done` button.
+Users of this framework are expected to set delegate for `LogoPickerViewController` to receive callbacks once the selection is made.
+User can then utilize provided media type as per their requirements.

 ### UI Division
-The main screen is divided into three different sections as follows,
+The main screen is divided into three different sections based on the type as follows,

+For image logo selection
 1. Preview - To preview the selected image
 2. Recently used images - Collection of recently used images.
 This is represented using a collection view
 3. Picker options / Image sources - List of sources from which the user can select images

+For stylizing initials
+1. Preview - To preview how stylized initials look like based on style selection
+2. Foreground colors - The list of foreground colors that can be applied to initials
+3. Background colors - The list of background colors that can be applied to the initials background view

 ### Extensibility
 Framework also supports future extensibility through the following additions
 1. Use of table view
-   The framework uses a table view to present multiple sections on the home page.
+   The framework uses a table view to present multiple sections on the logo picker home page.
 Currently, it is set to show three sections.
-If someone wants to add more sections in the future, they can easily do so by adding and configuring sections to the existing table view
+If someone wants to add more sections in the future, they can easily do so by adding more cases to `Section` enum and adding and configuring sections to the existing table view

 2. Use of collection view
-  The framework uses a collection view to display multiple previously used images.
-It allows app to view and horizontally scroll through multiple images without any space constraint
+  The framework uses a collection view to display multiple media items.
+It allows app to view and horizontally scroll through multiple media without any space constraint.

 3. Use of `ImageSource` enum
   App uses `ImageSource` enum to represent multiple image sources.
 Currently it supports picking images from gallery and camera.
 But can be extended to include more cases if we need to include additional sources